openbmc/docs/designs/code-update.md

 hooks within the firmware update process.
 This section aims to establish such hooks for applicable updaters.

+#### Stop Sensor Polling Condition

+Some devices cannot tolerate sensor polling or event traffic while a firmware update is in progress.
+The `StopSensorPolling` condition allows the updater to pause sensor polling for the device during the update.

+When enabled, sensor polling is stopped before the update starts and resumed after the update completes, regardless of whether the update succeeds or fails.

 #### JSON schema for Configuration

 The Code Updater daemon can be configured to execute platform-specific pre and